 Holistic psychotherapy explores the connections between how our feelings and the ways that we think, behave, and deal with stress in our lives, and how that can be expressed physically in our bodies.
-Feelings of anxiety, overwhelm, or depression, for example, can contribute to maladaptive relationships, loss of self-worth, stress, and illness.
+Feelings of anxiety, overwhelm, or depression, for example, can contribute to maladaptive relationships, loss of self-worth, self-confidence, stress, and illness.
 Instead of isolating the issues of the mind, holistic psychotherapy integrates thoughts, emotions, and behaviors with physical symptoms that may also be present.
 This form of treatment helps us to better connect with ourselves, and to make the physical, emotional, mental, and behavioral changes we need in order to enhance our wellbeing.
 Through holistic therapy, individuals are also taught and guided in self-awareness, and are able to forge their own paths toward self-discovery and healing.

 So, how exactly does holistic therapy work?
 The first step is for the therapist to get to know the individual.
 For some people, trust will have to be built before the therapist will be able to truly help them discover the root of what is troubling them.
 This generally happens through talk therapy, where the individual is asked questions regarding their childhood, past trauma, family members, past and current relationships, and anything else that could provide the therapist with insight into the person’s life.
 A course of treatment is then developed to determine the therapy approach best suited for the person.
 Often, this course of treatment is determined with significant input from the individual, and the therapist may help guide the client to determine the best approach.

 Here are several holistic counseling methods, which can be combined or used as individual approaches.

 - Family Therapy